 The annual Disclosure Statement describes the alignment of the Signatory's impact management systems with each of the Impact Principles.
 In the Disclosure Statement, the Signatory will affirm its status as a Signatory, provide a list of the Covered Assets, and the AUM of the Covered Assets.
-It will describe how each Principle is incorporated into its investment systems and processes, and the extent of the alignment with each Principle.
+It will describe how each Principle is incorporated into its investment systems and processes, and may describe the extent of the alignment with each Principle.
 At regular intervals, the conclusions of an independent verification report must be provided, affirming that its impact management system is in alignment with the Impact Principles.

 Signatories agree to remit a one-time Registration Fee to the Secretariat within 45 days of the invoice being sent.
 The fee is based upon the Signatory's total AUM: